Guide · For investors

 What are the best areas to invest in Edmonton?

-The three most affordable areas are Central ($235,592 avg), Northeast ($346,318 avg), and North Central ($406,275 avg).
-Central areas near universities and LRT offer strong rental demand.
-See our Areas page for a full breakdown by district and property type.
+Central and northeast districts typically offer the most affordable entry points, and central areas near universities and the LRT offer strong rental demand.
+See our Areas page (free account) for a full breakdown by district and property type.